Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Gross-Zagier via the signature (1,2) setting

 \begin{proof}

-See \cite[Theorem 7.7]{BY}; we modify the proof via Lemma \ref{7.3} and Theorem \ref{BY4.7} above as follows.
+See \cite[Theorem 7.7]{BY}.
+We modify the proof using Lemma \ref{7.3} and Theorem \ref{BY4.7} above as follows.
 Observe that Theorem \ref{7.6} implies the identification of Fourier coefficient divisors $c_g(\mu, m) y(f) = y^{\phi}(\mu, m)$ for each of the pairs $(\mu, m)$ we consider.
-Using this identification together with the Manin-Drinfeld theorem, we deduce that
+Using this identification together with the Manin-Drinfeld theorem, we deduce that we have the relation